Adani Enterprises, Adani Green, Adani Power: Adani group shares are making a comeback. Here's why

 The group chief financial officer Jugeshinder Singh and head of group corporate finance Anupam Misra would be meeting fixed income investors in Singapore and Hong Kong to update them about fundraise plans across businesses, ET reported.

 Shares of Adani Enterprises Ltd rose 7.7 per cent to Rs 1,470.
-The scrip had rallied 14.22 per cent in the previous session, snapping a seven-day losing run.
-Adani Green Energy advanced 5 per cent to Rs 509.80.
-This scrip was up 5 per cent in the preceding session.
-Adani Power Ltd, which was up 5 per cent on Tuesday, extended gains.
+The scrip had rallied 14.22 per cent in the previous session, snapping a seven-day losing run. adanigreen-share-price-364724" target="_blank">Adani Green Energy advanced 5 per cent to Rs 509.80.
+This scrip was up 5 per cent in the preceding session. adanipower-share-price-364880" target="_blank">Adani Power Ltd, which was up 5 per cent on Tuesday, extended gains.
 This scrip was up 4.98 per cent at Rs 153.75.

 Adani Wilmar Ltd rose 5 per cent to Rs 379.45.Adani Transmission Ltd added 2.40 per cent to Rs 658.
 Adani Ports Ltd was up 2.06 per cent at Rs 604.80.
 Adani Total Gas, however, fell 1.93 per cent to Rs 667.05.